 - The Policy design and implementation beyond the Nation state (GES master)

 Minna has regularly a bachelor circle crisis (for the academic year 2016-2017 under the title Making social Innovations work in elderly care in Europe and China)

-Furthermore, she supervises (EPA/GES) master thesis projects of students on the following themes:
+Furthermore, she supervises (EPA/GES/HS) master thesis projects of students on the following themes:

-- Global social policy (specialization of Asia (China), EU)
+- Global social and health care policy (specialization of Asia (China), EU)

 - Creation and implementation of Social Europe (multi-level governance by EU institutions, MS, local government, civil society and social networks)